 The build quality is above average and it features a movement that is both accurate and reliable.
 It also requires little to no maintenance and you don’t have to worry about changing the batteries from time to time.
 It’s also water-resistant to 200 meters which is a nice plus.

 However, if you’re looking for a true utilitarian watch, you might want to look elsewhere.
 The black on black design rears its ugly head when it comes to overall readability.
-In low-light conditions (or sometimes even during well lighted environments), you will struggle to read the watch face.
-Again, this is a watch that favors from over function.
+In low-light conditions (or sometimes even during well-lighted environments), you will struggle to read the watch face.
+Again, this is a watch that favors form over function.

 The Bottom Line